raselbw/rasel.rbind.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I graduated from the University of Dhaka with a B.S. in Applied Statistics and then received an M.S. in Applied Statistics from the same university.
-I'm a fan of the statistical programming language [**R**](https://www.r-project.org/), to the extent that even this very website was built using R.
+I am a fan of [**R**](https://www.r-project.org/), and I have been using it for statistical analysis for more than 5 years.
+I worked as a Teaching Fellow for the Biostatistics course in the Master of Public Health (MPH) Programme at BRAC James P Grant School of Public Health, BRAC University.